 About gum disease & gingivitis

 Gum disease is a category of oral disease that can include varying degrees of severity.
 The most common and milder form of gum disease is called gingivitis.
 This means the patient is developing inflammation and possible infection in their gums.
-It’s usually caused by lack of good dental hygiene, and also becomes more common with age.
+It’s usually caused by poor oral hygiene, and also becomes more common with age.
 Other risk factors include smoking, poor diet and family history.
+Gingivitis can be controlled and treated with good oral hygiene and regular dental checkups.
 Gingivitis is usually noticed when gums become irritated, red or pinker than usual, swollen, and they may bleed when you brush or floss.
-Gingivitis happens when plaque builds up on your teeth and isn’t properly removed through brushing and flossing.
-Eventually, it turns into tartar, which will require a professional cleaning to remove.
-The plaque and tartar trap food particles and bacteria, which lead to infection and decay in your mouth.
-Bad breath is another sign you may have gingivitis or periodontitis.
+Gingivitis happens when you get plaque buildup on your teeth and isn’t properly removed through brushing and flossing.
+Eventually, it turns into tartar, which will require a dental hygienist or dental professional to remove.
+The plaque and tartar trap food particles and bacteria, which lead to infection and tooth decay.
+Persistent Bad breath is another sign you may have gingivitis or periodontitis.

 If you have gum disease symptoms, make an appointment with us to begin treatment – early treatment can stop it from progressing to a more serious state.

-The more severe form of gum disease is called periodontitis, and means that the inflammation and infection extends into the gum tissue below the gumline and may also be affecting teeth and bone tissue in the area.
-Left untreated, periodontitis leads to painful gum and tooth infections, and the possible loss of your teeth.
+The more severe form of gum disease is called periodontitis (periodontal disease), and means that the inflammation and infection extends into the gum tissue below the gum line and may also be affecting teeth and bone tissue in the area.
+Left untreated, periodontitis leads to receding gums, damage to the bone and connective tissue around teeth, tooth infections, and in severe cases, possible tooth loss.
 However, it’s also simple to control and treat with good preventative measures and a combination of in-office and at-home care.

 What to expect from gum disease treatment